NSLS-II-BMM/BeamlineManual/docs/before.rst

 Safety Approval Form
 --------------------

-Submit your Safety Approval Form (SAF) AT LEAST two weeks before the above starting date.
-Your SAF should provide a complete and accurate description of the experiment, including all samples, chemicals, solvents, reference materials, and equipment that will be used during the experiment and preparation.
+Submit your Safety Approval Form (SAF) **at least** two weeks before the start date for your experiment.
+Your SAF should provide a complete and accurate description of the experiment, including all samples, chemicals, solvents, reference materials, and equipment that will be used during the experiment and for sample preparation.
 In addition, any additional equipment not provided by the beamline has to be identified and described in the SAF.
 Provide detailed information on sample processing and any safety measures necessary.

 .. caution:: An approved SAF is required on the first day of beamtime.
 	     Without enough time for approval, you may lose your